-Malaysian Male/ Non-Independent Non-Executive Chairman
+Malaysian Male/Non-Independent Non-Executive Chairman

-Tan Sri Lim Siew Choon, age 57, received his tertiary education in the United States of America and graduated with a Degree in Business Administration and Finance from University of Central Oklahoma.
-He has been involved in the property development and construction industries for more than 34 years.
+Tan Sri Lim Siew Choon, age 58, received his tertiary education in the United States of America and graduated with a Degree in Business Administration and Finance from University of Central Oklahoma.
+He has been involved in the property development and construction industries for more than 35 years.

 He was appointed the Executive Chairman of Malton Berhad on 15 February 2001.
 He was redesignated Non-Executive Chairman of Malton Berhad on 3 January 2017.
-He attended all five board meetings held during the financial year ended 30 June 2017.
+He attended all five board meetings held during the financial year ended 30 June 2018.
 He is the Chairman and Non-Independent Executive Director of Pavilion REIT Management Sdn Bhd, the Manager of Pavilion Real Estate Investment Trust and Executive Chairman of WCT Holdings Berhad.
 Both Pavilion Real Estate Investment Trust and WCT Holdings Berhad are listed on the Main Market of Bursa Malaysia Securities Berhad.

 His spouse, Puan Sri Tan Kewi Yong is an Executive Director and a major shareholder of Malton Berhad.
 His sibling, Mr Lim Siew Fai, is the Managing Director of Malton Berhad.
-He does not have any conflict of interest with Malton Berhad other than the disclosures made under Recurrent Related Party Transactions which appear on page 28 and Related Party Transactions and Balances in the Financial Statements which appear on pages 103 to 105 of this Annual Report.
+He does not have any conflict of interest with Malton Berhad other than the disclosures made under Related Party Transactions and Balances in the Financial Statements which appear on pages 110 to 111 of this Annual Report.

 He is a major shareholder of Malton Berhad.
-His interests in the securities of Malton Berhad are set out in the Statement of Securities Holders which appear on pages 131 to 136 of this Annual Report.
+His interests in the shares of Malton Berhad are set out in the Statement of Shareholders which appear on pages 137 to 139 of this Annual Report.
 He has no conviction for offences within the past 5 years.